 Are there differences in the kind of heroes who are eligible?

-FRH: We offer our Hero program to anyone with a hero in the household.
+FRH: We offer most of our Hero Care Package (the $1,500 lender credit being excluded) to anyone with a hero in the household.
 The hero does not need to be on the mortgage application or on the home sales contract.
 We serve anyone who currently or in the past has held a hero occupation, and – this is huge – we help volunteers, too, past or present!
 We consider anyone who spends their hours, days, weeks, months, and years in service of other humans, animals, or our planet to be true heroes.

 Are there exclusions on properties or occupancy?